ritza-co/simple-pinterest/draft.md

         console.log(err);
     });
 </script>
 ```

-We then create an `appendData()` function, which maps over all the objects within the `pins.json` array using a for-loop.
-For-loops are useful when you want to run over the same code over-and-over, using different values.
+We then create an `appendData()` function, which maps over all the objects within the `pins.json` array using a for loop.
+For loops are useful when you want to run over the same code over and over, using different values.
 In this case, we want to create a separate card for each card object in the `pins.json` file.

-Note that we can set attributes such as class names, source tags and ID's directly within this function.
-For example, this would set a class name of `class="card"` on all cards created within the for-loop.
+Note that we can set attributes such as class names, source tags and IDs directly within this function.
+For example, this code would set a class name of `class="card"` on all cards created within the for loop.

 ```
 var card = document.createElement("div");
 card.className = "card";
 ```

 Your `appendData()` function would look something like this:

 ```